 STAR Research Updates by Type

 CMT1A is caused by the duplication of the Peripheral Myelin Protein 22 (PMP22) gene, which leads to the demyelination of the peripheral nerves.
-Our partnership with Genzyme, a Sanofi company, resulted in screening their entire compound collection (almost 2 million compounds) and has identified some candidate compound series for treating CMT1A, which are being tested in a variety of secondary assays and animal models.
-In addition, both laboratory and animal models of CMT1A have been made available to additional CMTA alliance partners for testing of therapeutic compounds, and we hope to be able to share some of these promising data in the very near future.
-These models include a human stem cell model of CMT1A, made in collaboration with the NYSCF, which in addition to therapeutics testing, is being made available to the research community.
-Dr. Michael Shy is leading efforts, together with the members of our Clinical Expert Board (CEB), to develop the best outcome measures for clinical trials of CMT1A therapeutics.
+One recently announced breakthrough came from our partnership with Ionis, which has pioneered development of antisense oligonucleotide (ASO) technology.
+Rodent studies showed a dramatic improvement in two models of CMT1A, and Ionis is currently working on developing refined versions for testing in clinical trials.
+Our partnership with Genzyme, a Sanofi company, enabled us to screen their entire compound collection, and we are now testing a leading candidate in a variety of secondary assays and animal models.
+In addition, the alliance has now expanded to the evaluation of additional molecules that have emerged from other Sanofi programs, and a number of these drug prototypes are being tested as well.
+Laboratory and animal models of CMT1A have been made available to five additional CMTA alliance partners for testing of therapeutic compounds.
+Dr. Michael Shy, together with the members of our Clinical Expert Board (CEB), is leading the effort to develop the best outcome measures and biomarkers for clinical trials of CMT1A therapeutics.

 CMT2E is caused by dominant mutations in the neurofilament light protein (NEFL) gene.
-Mutations in NEFL cause CMT2E but other mutations in the same gene are associated with ALS, suggesting there may be a connection between them.
-One of the best mouse models of CMT2E, made by Dr. Ron Liem at Columbia University, has been extensively characterized by the CMTA and now represents an important model for therapeutics testing.
-Stem cells containing CMT2E mutations have been differentiated into motor neurons and used to create a test for therapies that prevent aggregations of neurofilaments seen in CMT2E.
+With support from the CMTA, one of the best mouse models of CMT2E, made by Dr. Ronald Liem at Columbia University, has been extensively characterized in collaboration with Dr. Steven Scherer at the University of Pennsylvania.
+Both human and mouse stem cells containing CMT2E mutations have been differentiated into motor neurons and are being used in drug screens to identify therapies that prevent aggregations of neurofilaments seen in CMT2E.

 Unidentified Types of CMT